 For the past two years, many of the tech industry’s hottest gadgets have been unveiled not by the companies that built them, but instead through the @evleaks Twitter account.

-Over the past two years @evleaks has been a must-follow for any gadget enthusiast and news organization looking to stay on top of the next great device.
-Blass’ leaks have been very frequent, very accurate, and very detailed.
+Over the past two years @evleaks has been a must-follow for any gadget enthusiast news organization looking to stay on top of the next great device.
+Blass’ leaks have been very frequent, very accurate, very detailed.

-All good things must come to an end.
+l good things must come to an end.
 Thank you for an amazing two years.
 [RETIREMENT]

-Most of the visitors to his web site were by more tech-savvy users who had ad-blocking software installed, he said.
-With the key information already available from his individual tweets there was little incentive for most to click over to his site.
+Most of the visitors to his web site were by more tech-savvy users who had ad-blocking software installed, he said. th the key information already available from his individual tweets there was little incentive for most to click over to his site.
 Blass was recently diagnosed with Multiple Sclerosis, putting a greater sense of urgency on his need to increase income.

-Blass said in the interview that he is going to continue to use the Twitter account for personal use and is unsure of the future role of his web site.
+Blass said in the interview that he is going to continue to use the Twitter account for personal use is unsure of the future role of his web site.